JavaKitten/ShareX-Upload-Script/README.md

 upload.php configuration
 --

-Change $uploadhost to the same as $redirect (sometimes) Change $key to whatever you'd like
+Change $uploadhost to the same as $redirect (sometimes) <br />
+Change $key to whatever you'd like <br />
-Change $directory to the directory your web server is located, If using bought hosting (not vps) will most likely be public_html.
+Change $directory to the directory your web server is located, If using bought hosting (not vps) will most likely be public_html. <br />
-Make sure to make a directory named "i"
+Make sure to make a directory named "i" <br />

 ShareX configuration
 --

-Click on destinations, Then destination settings Scroll down to "Custom Uploaders"
+Click on destinations, Then destination settings <br />

-Change name to whatever you'd like
+Scroll down to "Custom Uploaders" <br />

+Name: WHATEVER YOU WANT <br />
-Request Type: POST
+Request Type: POST <br />
-Response Type: Response Text
+Response Type: Response Text <br />
-File form name: FileUpload
+File form name: FileUpload <br />
-Request URL: YOURWEBSITE/upload.php?key=YOUR KEY HERE
+Request URL: YOURWEBSITE/upload.php?key=YOUR KEY HERE <br />